jrosell/rmarkdown-xaringan-presentation/README.md

 3. Copy template.Rmd to a new file and customize it as needed.
 You can render your R Markdown files using Knit button in RStudio.

+4. Add your CSS code in my-style.css file

 ## Output

 [![First page of